- 12 Apr 2023

 You can use the following sample YAML file, for example, example-config.yaml

 to configure Traceable’s Java agent.
-If you do not provide the configuration file, the Java agent takes the inbuilt default values, which you can see in the output of the command on the console.
-Run the above command separately for each Java application that you want to instrument with Traceable’s Java agent.
+If you do not provide the configuration file, the Java agent takes the inbuilt default values, which you can see in the output command output on the console.
+Run the above command separately for each Java application you want to use with Traceable’s Java agent.
+The following is a sample YAML file.
+For more configuration options, see Configuration variables.

 reporting: